PixeLInc/Privacy-API-Wrapper/README.md

+# EOL

+Privacy randomly got rid of their developer api and webhooks a while ago.
+I've contacted them about it and they said they are not interested in supporting individuals anymore.

+sad.

 # A privacy.com API Binding
 A binding to the [Privacy API](http://developer.privacy.com) in Crystal.
 Provides full coverage of the entire API, including premium and sandboxed endpoints.